By: Bryn Ramjoué, Red Butte Garden Director of Communications

 Where can you see a wide variety of conifer trees?
 At Red Butte Garden, Utah’s botanical garden and arboretum, located in the foothills near the University of Utah.
 Recognized by the American Conifer Society as a reference garden, Red Butte Garden has an extensive conifer collection highlighting six families, 22 genera, and accessions representing 230 different taxa.
 Winter is a great season to see these magnificent trees.

-Atlas Pine and Juniper Deer Topiary
+Atlas Cedar and Juniper Deer Topiary

 Notable conifers in the Garden are: the deer topiary at the entry to the Children’s Garden shaped from a Juniper, mature Bristlecone Pines line the path west of the Children’s Garden, a Larch demonstrating fall shedding and a Japanese Red Pine with two-toned needles can be found in the Rose Garden.